morlynco/MosaicLaw/README.md

 * Send this to your everyone!

 ## 3) Advocate!
-* Contact your local representatives and ask them to bring one of our "Final Draft" bills to the next session!
+* Contact your [local senators](/Advocate#representative-lookup) and ask them to bring one of our "Final Draft" bills to the next session!
-* Contact your local senators and ask them to bring one of our "Final Draft" bills to the next session!
+* Contact your [local representatives](/Advocate#representative-lookup) and ask them to bring one of our "Final Draft" bills to the next session!

 ## 4) Make a suggestion!
 * Do you have a better way to do this?
 Let us know!